 We had this amazing opportunity to peek inside Kroft’s studio, see the intimate process of craftmanship, company is dedicated to and share this with all the design lovers, that appreciate local modern design.

 Pieces, that Kroft handcrafts, are mostly made of wood – ash, white oak, oak and walnut.
 Dustin personally designs them and sources wood from local providers.
 You can purchase items “ready-to-wear”, customize them or order a completely custom design.
-Take a look at the details of their products, superior in function and engineering.
+Take a look at the details of their minimal furniture, superior in function and engineering.

 More info at www.kroft.co